FreyzS7/FreyzS7/README.md

 # 💫 About Me:
-I'm currently working as Roblox Game Developer and full-stack web Developer <br>looking for job
+I'm currently working as Roblox Game Developer and full-stack web Developer <br>open for job

 ## 🌐 Socials: